2007 update coming soon

 It is customary to snoot flat-leaf chervils for the curly-leafed types, but most sources, when push comes to shove, will concede that there is no flavor difference, just eyeball appeal.
 (In fact, at least one source prefers flat-leafed, claiming that curly is sometimes a trifle bitter.)

-The variety Brussels Winter is marketed as slower to bolt than most (the plant ordinarily does not take well to warm seasons), so we'll use that one.
+Most offerings are unnamed, just described as “chervil”; but the named varieties Brussels Winter and Vertissimo, marketed as slower to bolt than most (the plant ordinarily does not take well to warm seasons), are both reasonably available, and one of those would be our choice.

 Planting

-Chervil grows well in pots: all it needs is moderately rich soil, moisture, good drainage, and a sunny situation.
-It is an annual that bolts easily, so it is probably wise to start a new plant fairly often (chervil matures quickly--in 6 weeks under ideal conditions).
+Despite having a long taproot when planted in-ground, chervil grows well in pots: all it needs is moderately rich soil, moisture, good drainage, and a sunny situation.
+It is an annual that bolts easily, so it is probably wise to start a new plant often, say every 2 to 3 weeks (chervil matures fairly quickly).

 Scatter a few seeds on the soil surface, leaving them uncovered (or perhaps under a trace of sifted soil), keep the soil moist, and wait.
+It typically takes about 6 to 8 weeks to be ready for cutting.
 (If planting outfoors, direct-seed where you want it, because chervil does not take to being transplanted.)

 Note that chervil seed has a life expectancy of a year or so at most: don't try to save leftovers from season to season.